flutter/website/src/content/release/breaking-changes/flutter-gradle-plugin-apply.md

 ### android/app/build.gradle

-Most changes have to be made in `<app-src>/android/app/settings.gradle`.
+The following changes to code that is found by default in `<app-src>/android/app/settings.gradle` need to be made.
 First, remove the following 2 chunks of code that use the legacy imperative apply method: